 Explore the world of DIY: Let your kids harness their creativity and imagination by building items from scratch.

-Learn a new skill: Coding, acting and playing musical instruments are all skills your children will benefit having.
+Learn a new skill: Coding, acting, and playing musical instruments are all skills your children will benefit from having.

 How to prepare for the new school term or year